 Have you noticed at this time of the year a lot of people get ill?
 What happens around this time of year?
 More stress, more commitments, more junk food, more alcohol, cold weather (which people are not conditioned for due to the luxury of central heating).

-When the pressure of the year starts to bare its ugly head, why not stay ahead of the curve and have the discipline to regroup, stay active and come back fresh for the New Year.
+When the pressure of Christmas starts to bare its ugly head, why not stay ahead of the curve and have the discipline to regroup, stay active and come back fresh for the New Year.

 1. Kettlebell swings